EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/source/model_methodology/electricity/baseyear.md

    In February 2023, Genesis completed a biomass trial at the Rankine units.
 This means some small proportion of the generation was fuelled by imported wood pellets.
 These figures are negligible overall, and they are currently not included in the base year model.
 ```
+[^huntly_coal_use]: Calendar values of coal use at the Rankine Units can be found by compiling quarterly report values from <https://www.genesisenergy.co.nz/investor/results-and-reports/reports-and-presentations>

 ## Distributed solar generation
 The Electricity Authority does not provide figures on rooftop solar generation.
 However, distributed solar capacity data is available.
 We therefore create generic plant stocks intended to represent different levels of rooftop solar generation (residential, commercial, and industrial), and distribute MBIE’s official solar generation statistics according to region and island based on EMI distributed solar capacity data.

 A stock model is applied to the existing stock of distributed solar generation to estimate the rate at which panels are retired from rooftops across the model horizon.
 Plants linearly retire according to the technical lifetime assumption for solar plants.

 ## Adding generic plants

 After adding either Electricity Authority generation data or plant generation estimates based on capacity factors, we calibrate total figures against official MBIE generation data (broken down by cogeneration status and fuel type).
 We expect to still be missing some generation when comparing to official statistics, which reflects smaller embedded or other plants not available in our plant list or Electricity Authority solar capacity data.

 We therefore add several “generic” existing plants.
 These have their capacities and generation figures for the base year generated automatically based on the missing generation data and capacity factor assumptions.
 In cases where they may be on either island (such as wind or hydro), they are distributed according to the known regional distribution of similar plants.
 In other cases (such as geothermal or natural gas plants) they are distributed only across the North Island.

 ## Technical parameters from MBIE data
 Any generating asset in the model requires detailed technical parameters.
 The following are available in the MBIE generation stack for current plants: